jephtebb/README-GENERATOR/Develop/README.md

   * [questions](#questions)

   ## Description
-  This project is used to auto generate a readme file, using prompts in the terminal, using an npm package called inquirer, based on the information provided by the user.
+  This project is used to auto generate a readme file, using prompts in the terminal and an npm package called inquirer, based on the information provided by the user.

   ## Installation Instructions
-  You can run this application in your local device by cloning it into your computer.
+  clone it from my repo and run npm install

   ## Usage Information
-  To use this application, run npm install in your terminal and make sure you have node download in your local device.
-Then, run node index.js
+  node index.js

   ## Credits
   N/A

   ## License
-  This repo is cover under the  [MIT](https://opensource.org/licenses/MIT) License
+  This repo is cover under the  [ISC](https://opensource.org/licenses/ISC) License

   ## Tests